Woo Ming Jin: Return to Nostalgia

+The Fox King stars Indonesian superstar Dian Sastro, along with Idan Aedan, Hadi Putra, Chew Kin Wah, and Amerul Affendi.
+The film premiered at the 50th Toronto International Film Festival.
+The film tells the intimate story of a set of fraternal twins whose relationship cracks with the appearance of their beautiful new teacher.

 Greenlight Pictures

 Greenlight Pictures is founded by Woo alongside Edmund Yeo who has produced all of Woo's films, including Woman on Fire Looks for Water, and The Tiger Factory, which premiered at the Venice and Cannes film festivals.
 In 2012, its co-production with CPH-Dox, Girl in the Water, won Denmark's Academy Award for best short film.
 Locally, Greenlight Pictures produces various content for television and the internet, from commercials to TV programs and drama series.
 Autumn Di Hatiku 1 & 2, made for Tonton Digital, received nominations for best digital show in the Asia TV Awards in 2014.

 Greenlight Pictures also worked on KL Zombi, which was a box office hit in 2013.
 Other film credits include Mamak Cupcake, and two upcoming features in 2015/2016.
 Double, a horror short, was executive produced by Justin Lin, premiered on YouTube in 2012.

 In 2014, Greenlight Pictures produced two feature films, The Second Life of Thieves and River of Exploding Durians, which was accepted for Competition at the Tokyo International Film Festival – the first ever Malaysian film to do so.